euvoor/dwm-status/README.md

 # About

-An Asynchronous, Extendible DWM Status bar built with rust.
+Lightweight, Asynchronous and Extendible DWM Status bar built with rust.

 # Features